An origin story in the Comstock Chronicles

 “Yes.
 You.
 Are,” Barley said.

 The soldier pounced, but Azroth leaped out of the way.
 Barley missed him by several feet.
-However, when Azroth turned around, he saw Barley hadn’t been aiming for him.
+When Azroth turned around, he realized Barley hadn’t been aiming for him.
 The soldier held his knife at Ariel’s throat, pressing her tight to his filthy jacket.

 “I know you, boy.
 I know how you feel compelled to protect those you call friends.
 I’ve seen it with your governess and her late husband.”

 Barley’s smile coiled like a viper around his mouth.
-“Protect this girl by walking out of here and returning to Ballitus.”
+“Protect this girl by walking out of here and returning to Meheritia.”

 “Release her!” shouted Azroth.